aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

         System.out.println(output);
     }

-    // nearly sorted means 10 30 20
+    //Nearly sorted means 10 30 20
-    // so in nearly sorted array the value can be possible in + 1 or - 1 so searching accordingly
+    // so in a nearly sorted array, the value can be possible in + 1 or - 1 so searching accordingly
     // as we are checking + 1 and - 1 so adding + 2 and - 2 as it is already checked
     public static int searchInNearlySortedArray(int[] arr, int target) {